 About the Data: STRATA conducted the survey of advertising agency respondents in Q1 2012, and had more than 90 respondents.

-Topics: Agency Business, Analytics & Automated, Brand Metrics, Media & Entertainment, Mobile Phone, Online & Mobile, Out-of-Home, Paid Search, Radio, Social Media, Spot, Staffing, Television, Traditional
+Topics: Agency Business, Analytics & Automated, Brand Metrics, Data-driven, Media & Entertainment, Mobile Phone, Online & Mobile, Out-of-Home, Paid Search, Radio, Social Media, Spot, Staffing, Television, Traditional

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.